Head Trainer and Nutritionist Kami Price here.

 If you’re not a big breakfast eater, try making an IdealShake!
 You can whip one up in seconds and it will help keep you full until your next meal.

-3. Falling for the new trendy diet that promises quick results.
+3. Falling for fad diets that promise immediate results.

 I’ve been in the industry for over 11 years now, which mean I’ve seen a TON of different diet trends.

 Some of them work for a short amount of time, and will even yield great results, however, most aren’t maintainable for life.

 This means that as soon as the “diet” is over and you go back to your old eating habits, the weight will come back on.

 Do this instead: Try my IdealSHape for Life Challenge!
 I created this program to help people build healthy habits that can be sustained for life!

 Tell me if this has happened to you.

 You start a new exercise program and are super excited.
 You want to go all out and give it your all because that’s what you’re supposed to do to see results.
 Right?
 (WRONG!)

 You overdo it in the first couple of workouts and then you’re so incredibly sore that you can barely walk, let alone do another workout tomorrow.